SurveyMan/Runner/README.md

 ### Installation / Usage

+# Installing from Source

+1. Clone this repository
+2. On the command line, type `make`.
+Answer `A` to all questions.

+# Running

+To see usage, run `java -jar runner.jar`.
+To actually run something, you must use the `-cp` argument; there are several executables in this jar.

 ### Troubleshooting

 SurveyMan logs a great deal of information in the logs folder.
 This is a folder that is created automatically in the folder from which you run the SurveyMan jar. `SurveyMan.log` will provide the most informative information, along with anything printed to standard output.